-The annual meeting of North European Young Diabetologists (NEYD, formerly Anglo-Danish-Dutch- Diabetes-Group) will take place from Wednesday May 27th until May 29th 2022 in The Netherlands.
+The annual meeting of North European Young Diabetologists (NEYD, formerly Anglo-Danish-Dutch Diabetes Group) will take place from Wednesday May 18th until May 20th 2022 in The Netherlands.

-NEYD is a small friendly research meeting.
-The best 10 candidates from each of the UK, the Netherlands/Belgium and Denmark meet and get to present and discuss their work.
+NEYD is just as relaxed, friendly and low-threshold as the Young NVDO Meeting, but with a real international element to it.
 More experienced researchers are on hand to guide and critique.
-At the end of the meeting one senior investigator will hold a state-of-the-art [hyphenated, streepjes toevoegen i.p.v. spaties] lecture, and two other senior investigators will have a debate on a controversial or challenging diabetes-related [hyphenated, streepje toevoegen] topic.
+At the end of the meeting one senior investigator will hold a state-of-the-art lecture, and two other senior investigators will have a debate on a controversial or challenging diabetes-related topic.
 In addition to the scientific program, each year a social activity (usually outdoors) is organized which additionally provides the opportunity to meet diabetes researchers from other countries in a relaxed environment.

 In 2022 the meeting will be held in The Netherlands, under the flag of the Dutch Association for Diabetes Research.
 The costs to participate are approximately € 200,00 (including registration, hotel and meals).

-The next meeting will likely be held in the Netherlands, May 18th-20th 2022
+The next meeting will be held in the Netherlands, May 18th-20th 2022

 Both meetings are part of the parent organization Dutch Association for Diabetes Research (NVDO) and financially supported by an unrestricted grant from Sanofi.